My name is Rachel. I have been creating jewelry for almost 20 years. My life background is in art, but I also enjoy grammar and math, strangely.

 My apartment combines my loves for vintage and DIY.
 It is covered in art created by my grandparents, gifted art, and art I picked up at the thrift store.
 I have a love for beautiful teacups, vintage tins, and vintage trunks.
 Things I collect are both beautiful and functional, and I am lucky enough to have been left many beautiful family heirlooms by my grandmother.

-In my ‘leisure’ time, I enjoy reading, tv shows (which are always in the background when I’m creating as well), movies, and chilling in my hammock (the best part about living in an old building is the high ceilings).
+In my ‘leisure’ time, I enjoy reading, tv shows (which are always in the background when I’m creating as well), movies, and taking naps.

 In the future, I’d love to travel more.
-I’ve been to Greece and Israel, and I’ve seen Canada from Niagara Falls though we couldn’t cross the border because we couldn’t find my baby brother’s birth certificate.
 I’d like to think I want to travel mostly for the culture.
 While that’s true, I’m pretty sure I just want to buy more beads.